marian-nmt/marian-tensorboard/README.md

     marian-tensorboard -f examples/train.encs.*.log

 Open a web browser at `https://localhost:6006`.
-The script will update the TensorBoard charts every 5 seconds unless `--offline` is used.
+The script will update the TensorBoard charts every `--update-freq` seconds unless `--offline` is used.

 ### Azure ML